Discovering Mythology (Challenge Kit)

 • Herakles 12 quests include: slaying the Nemean Lion, slaying the nine-headed Hydra, capturing the golden hind of Artemis, capturing the Erymanthain Boar, cleaning out the Augean stables, slaying the Stymphalian Birds, capturing the Cretan Bull, stealing the mares of Diomedes, obtaining the girdle of Hippolyta, obtaining the cattle of Geryon, stealing the apples of Hesperides, and capturing and returning Cerberus from the underworld.

-• Odysseus is a famous quest and war hero.
-He came up with the idea of building the Trojan horse in the Trojan War, and he encounters a quest-driven adventure on his way home after the war.
+• Odysseus is a famous warrior and a hero.
+He came up with the idea of building the Trojan horse in the Trojan War, and he encountered a quest-driven adventure on his way home after the war.

 The Trojan War